cs130-w21/11/README.md

 The CI script will also be run when a new pull request is created or when more commits are pushed to its linked `issue` branch.
 Such build assures peer reviewers that the new commits when accepted will not break the build.
 In fact, a successful CI build can be a prerequisute for peer reviewers to look at the changes.

 When a tag is pushed to the `master` branch, the CI script will additionally deliver and/or deploy the built artifact(s).
 The script can also be configured to create a Github release based on the tag.

-#### Triggering our CI/CD Pipeline
-To trigger our pipeline, you can either push to a branch, or make a pull request for a branch.
-You can also take a look at our actions tab to see associated runs.